PurpleKingdomGames/virtual-gloomhaven-board/README.md

 # Virtual Gloomhaven Board
 The Virtual Gloomhaven Board is designed to help people to play Gloomhaven remotely, without the need for a physical board.
-This works best with a chat application , and the .

 ## Getting Started